Steven Lindsey

 Steven Wayne Lindsey (born August 24, 1960) is a retired U.S. Air Force officer and NASA astronaut.
 Lindsey served as Chief of the NASA Astronaut Office from September 2006 until October 2009.

 Early life and education

 Lindsey was born on August 24, 1960, in Arcadia, California.
 He graduated from Temple City High School in 1978.
 Lindsey is an Eagle Scout from Troop 161.
-He received a Bachelor of Science degree in Engineering Sciences from the United States Air Force Academy in 1982, and a Master of Science degree in Aeronautical Engineering from the U.S. Air Force Institute of Technology in 1990.
+He received a Bachelor of Science degree in Engineering Sciences from the United States Air Force Academy in 1982, and a Master of Science degree in Aeronautical Engineering from the U.S. Air Force Institute of Technology of Air University in 1990.

 Military career

 Lindsey was commissioned a Second Lieutenant at the United States Air Force Academy, Colorado Springs, Colorado, in 1982.
 In 1983, after receiving his pilot wings at Reese Air Force Base, Texas, he qualified in the RF-4C Phantom II and was assigned to the 12th Tactical Reconnaissance Squadron at Bergstrom Air Force Base, Texas.
 From 1984 until 1987, he served as a combat-ready pilot, instructor pilot, and academic instructor at Bergstrom.
 In 1987, he was selected to attend graduate school at the U.S. Air Force Institute of Technology, Wright-Patterson Air Force Base, Ohio, where he studied Aeronautical Engineering.

 In 1989, Lindsey attended the USAF Test Pilot School at Edwards Air Force Base, California.
 In 1990, he was assigned to Eglin Air Force Base, Florida, where he conducted weapons and systems tests in F-16 and F-4 aircraft.
 While a member of the 3247th Test Squadron, Lindsey served as the Deputy Director, Advanced Tactical Airborne Reconnaissance System Joint Test Force and as the squadron's F-16 Flight Commander.
 In August 1993, he was selected to attend Air Command and Staff College at Maxwell Air Force Base, Alabama.
 Upon graduation in June 1994, he was reassigned to Eglin Air Force Base, Florida, as an Integrated Product Team leader in the USAF SEEK EAGLE Office where he was responsible for Air Force weapons certification for the F-16, F-111, A-10, and F-117 aircraft.
 In March 1995, he was assigned to NASA as an astronaut candidate.

 Lindsey has logged over 7,000 hours of flying time in more than 50 different types of aircraft.